Srijan0519/Virtual_AI_Assistant/README.md

 ### Why Aset?​

-- Efficiency: Aset streamlines user interactions, delivering swift and accurate responses to inquiries about USDC.​
+- Efficiency: Aset streamlines user interactions, delivering swift and accurate responses to inquiries about the company.​
 - Reliability: Backed by cutting-edge technology, Aset consistently meets MVP criteria, guaranteeing a high-quality user experience.

 ## To run the repository